 In addition, the Montreal Convention set damages for lost or destroyed luggage based on individual pieces.
-Travelers are entitled to a maximum of 1,131 SDR if luggage is lost or otherwise destroyed.
+Travelers are entitled to a maximum of 1,131 SDR if your luggage is lost or otherwise destroyed.
 In addition, airlines are required to pay travelers for expenses due to misplaced luggage.

-How Travel Insurance Is Affected by the Conventions
+How Travel Insurance Is Affected

 While the Montreal Convention offers guaranteed protections, the provisions may not replace the need for travel insurance.
 There are many additional protections that travelers may want that a travel insurance policy can provide.